---

 description: 'Configure Groq local development with hot reload, mocking, and testing.

-Use when setting up a development environment, configuring test workflows,
+Use when setting up a Groq development environment, configuring mocked vs live

 Trigger with phrases like "groq dev setup", "groq local development",